Algorithmic Trading across different exchanges and countries

 Competition – Will you be able to make money?

 If a lot of big players already exist in the market, it would be difficult to compete with them.
 Hence, it is required to know what the level of competition in the new geography is.
 Rajib compares different geographies in terms of existing competition there.

 Over the last decade, technological innovations in trading have been widely accepted and became quite popular.
 Various exchanges across the globe have shifted to standardized technology protocols.

 The technology innovation in trading is probably reaching its limits with the cost of technology coming down and accessible to most of the market participants.
-It is expected that in the next phase, trading alpha will again shift towards statistical excellence rather than technological upper hand.
+It is expected that in the next phase, trading alpha will again shift towards statistical excellence rather than the technological upper hand.

 If you’re a retail trader or a tech professional looking to start your own automated trading desk, start learning algo trading today!
 Begin with basic concepts like automated trading architecture, market microstructure, strategy backtesting system and order management system.
 You can also enroll in EPAT, one of the most extensive algorithmic trading certification program available in the industry.